adi30042005/placements-knowledgebase/README.md

 # placements-knowledgebase
-A Placements knowledgebase that runs on flask and sqlite.
+A Placements knowledgebase that runs on flask and MariaDB.